 These types of phase change come under the category of direct phase transition.
 Conversely, there is one more category of phase transition in which there is a bypassing of an intermediate state of matter.

-In science, sublimation is a distinct type of phase transition during which a matter directly changes from solid to its gaseous form, bypassing the liquid state of matter.
+In physics, sublimation is a distinct type of phase transition during which a matter directly changes from solid to its gaseous form, bypassing the liquid state of matter.
 This process specifically occurs at temperature and pressure below the matter’s or substance’s triple point.

 If you don’t know, a triple point of the matter is the specific pressure and temperature at which all three forms (solid, liquid, and, gas) of matter can coexist at thermodynamic equilibrium.

 Moreover, the opposite of sublimation is known as deposition or simply desublimation.
-In other words, when a mater directly changes from a gas to its solid form, bypassing the liquid form of matter, known as a deposition.
+In other words, when a matter directly changes from a gas to its solid form, bypassing the liquid form of matter, known as a deposition.

 Just to make things clear, when there is solid to gas transition, by definition, we call it sublimation.
 On the contrary, when there is gas to solid transition, we call it deposition.